BRBXGIT/BrbxMvi/README.md

 # <img src="docs/logo.svg" width="50" height="50" valign="middle"/> BrbxMvi

-**BrbxMvi** is a lightweight, scalable, and developer-friendly MVI (Model-View-Intent) framework for Android.
-It is designed to minimize boilerplate while providing a powerful DSL for state management and side effects, with a strong focus on **logic composition through delegates**.
+**BrbxMvi** is a simple and straightforward MVI (Model-View-Intent) library for Android.
+It is designed to be convenient and easy to use, providing a small set of tools to manage state and side effects without excessive boilerplate.

+Its main focus is on **logic composition**, allowing you to split your business logic into small, reusable delegates that handle specific parts of your intent hierarchy.

 [![](https://jitpack.io/v/BRBXGIT/BrbxMvi.svg)](https://jitpack.io/#BRBXGIT/BrbxMvi)